Generalized Bohr compactification and model-theoretic connected components: Preliminaries

 In classical topological dynamics, it is known that each strongly amenable group is amenable, but the converse is not true.
 It is also known that all nilpotent groups are strongly amenable (so also [externally] definably strongly amenable).

-Recall that a compactification of a given (discrete) group $G$ is homomorphism from $G$ to a compact Hausdorff group $K$ with dense image (or just this compact group $K$).
+Recall that a group compactification of a given (discrete) group $G$ is a homomorphism from $G$ to a compact Hausdorff group $K$ with dense image (or just this compact group $K$).
+(For convenience we will write ``compactification'' instead of ``group compactification''.)
 There is always a unique up to isomorphism universal compactification of $G$, and it is called the Bohr compactification of $G$.

 By an [externally] definable compactification of $G$ we mean an [externally] definable homomorphism as above.

 \begin{remark} There is a unique universal [externally] definable compactification of $G$, which will be called the [externally] definable Bohr compactification of $G$. \end{remark} {\em Proof.} As in the classical case, let $K'$ be the product of all (up to isomorphism) [externally] definable compactifications of $G$, and let $K$ be the closure of the image of the diagonal homomorphism from $G$ (i.e. $K=\cl (\{ (g,g,\dots): g \in G\})$).
 Clearly $K$ is a compactification of $G$.
 [External] definability of this compactification follows from Remark \ref{definability of products}.
 The facts that it is universal and so unique up to isomorphism are obvious. $\square$\\